crjeder/hx711_spi/README.md

 ```
 ## Feedback
 All kind of feedback is welcome.
 If you have questions or problems, please post them on the issue tracker
-This is literally the first code in rust I ever wrote.
+This is literally the first code I ever wrote in rust.
+I am stil learning.
 So please be patient, it might take me some time to fix a bug.
-I might have to break my knowledge sound-barrier.
+I may have to break my knowledge sound-barrier.

 # References